alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 # Intro

-Efficiency is a quiet superpower in research.
+Efficiency is a quite superpower in research.
 When training is fast, you can iterate: try an idea, get surprised, debug, tune, and move on.
 When training is slow, you start avoiding experiments you *should* be running, simply because they cost too much time.

 This became very tangible in this eigenvalue-model series.
 In the previous posts we looked at models that predict the $$k$$-th eigenvalue of a learned symmetric matrix built from the input features, and we explored what they can represent, plus some robustness/interpretability properties.
 Naturally, the next step was to scale up the matrix size and see what happens in practice.